 4 Creating Content

 The question I get asked most about social media is “what should I post?”
-Everyone has a different style and what works for you will be different for what works for me but here’s a starter guide.
+Everyone has a different style and what works for you will be different from what works for me, but here’s a starter guide.

 4.1 The Basic Principle

 Post things that are useful, interesting, or engaging to people in your field.
 That’s it.
 Everything else is details.
-You are well-placed to educate because you have expertise.
+You have expertise.
 You do not need to be the world’s leading authority on a topic to have something worth sharing.
 If you know something that others in your network might find useful, share it.

 4.2 Time investment

-I also want to recognise upfront that building a social media following that will be genuinely useful and impactful takes time.
+I also want to recognise upfront that building a social media following that is actually useful takes time.
 My network and reach is now large enough that I think the time I spend on social media gives more than it takes - I get invites for talks, papers, collaborations, and it does spread my work.
 This took years.

 4.3 What Works